semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 - `pattern-sanitizers` (optional)
 - `pattern-sinks` (required)

-These operators (which act as `pattern-either` operators) take a list of patterns that specify what is to be considered a source, a propagator, a sanitizer, or a sink.
-Note that you can use _any_ pattern operator and you have the same expressive power as in a `mode: search` rule.
+These operators (which act as `pattern-either` operators) take a list of patterns that specify what is considered a source, a propagator, a sanitizer, or a sink.
+Note that you can use **any** pattern operator and you have the same expressive power as in a `mode: search` rule.

 For example: